The best shout for some Halloween munching. Better than any Thai squash soup you’ll get in the supermarkets!

-Finely slice 1 onion, 1 red chilli 2 cloves of garlic, the stalks of the coriander bunch and the big knob of ginger.
+Finely slice 1 onion, 1 red chilli, 2 cloves of garlic, the coriander stalks and the ginger.
 Set them aside.

-Get a large pan on the heat.
-Pour in a glug of olive oil.
+Get a large pan on the heat and pour in a glug of olive oil.
 Add your onion, ginger, garlic, chilli and coriander stalks.
 Fry until soft.
 Add a heaped teaspoon of lemongrass puree.
-Mix it in, and then add your pumpkin.
+Mix it in and add your pumpkin.

-Stir it about, and then crumble in a stock cube.
-Pour in enough water so it is covering the pumpkin, place a lid on top and boil for 25-30 minutes until the pumpkin is soft.
+Stir it about.
+Crumble in a stock cube.
+Pour in enough water to cover the pumpkin, place a lid on top and boil for 25-30 minutes until the pumpkin is soft.

 Take a hand blender and blitz the pumpkin.
-Remove and scuzz with a spoon.
+Remove any scuzz with a spoon.

 Add your coconut milk.
 Blitz again.
 Remove any more scuzz.